Zenepos totolirata

 Zenepos totolirata is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

-The length of the shell attains 3.4 mm, its diameter 1.4 mm.
+The length of the shell attains 3.4 mm, its diameter is 1.4 mm.

 (Original description) The minute shell is narrowly fusiform, thin, semitransparent and spirally lirate.

-Sculpture : The protoconch is microscopically finely spirally striate, the succeeding whorls have 3 and the body whorl 10 to 12 equidistant fine spiral lirae.
+Sculpture : The protoconch is microscopically finely spirally striate, the succeeding whorls have 3 and the body whorl has 10 to 12 equidistant fine spiral lirae.
 The interstices are smooth and slightly broader than the threads.

 The colour of the shell is white.